MOT TRAINING AND

 To ensure you comply with the MOT Guide you must abort the MOT test and start again, carrying out the full examination again.
 Don’t be tempted to finish the test!
 (Read More)

 Datum is Latin and means “something given”; the datum line is a marked point or base of reference for measurement.
 When it comes to MOT testing, the datum line is referenced in conjunction with headlamp testing equipment.
 New MOT Centres must have DVSA approved headlamp testing equipment.
-There must be a datum line (or lines) […] (Read More)
+There must be a datum line (or lines) clearly marked as per the equipment installation manual.
+The MOT Guide, Section D makes reference to the need for datum lines.
+Information will also be found in the instruction manual of your headlamp aim equipment.
+(Read More)

 No – To meet the requirements for the MOT test, there must be 11mm between the first two letters and the numbers, and 33mm between the numbers and the last 3 letters.
 (Read More)